 Predominantly residential, less than 600 people are thought to live in this exclusive enclave.
 The island is a conservation area and has several miles of unspoiled beaches, making it an ideal destination for a quiet, relaxing retreat.
-A single road winds its way down the spine of the island where at some points the width averages less than a quarter mile!
-Casey Key is connected to the mainland by two bridges, one on the north end and one on the south end of the Key.
-The north bridge is one of the oldest swinging bridges in the United States, dating back to the 1920s.
+A single road winds its way down the spine of the island where at some points the width averages less than six feet!
+Casey Key is connected to the mainland by two bridges, one on the North end and one on the South end of the Key.
+The North bridge is one of the oldest swinging bridges in the United States, dating back to the 1920s.

 Restaurants, cafes and bars are not allowed on Casey Key.
 (In fact there are no stoplights and no high rises on Casey Key either!)
-However, there are several eateries located at the west end of the north bridge, replete with 175 feet of deep-water dockage for patrons’ use.
-The Intracoastal Waterway is just to the east of Casey Key, which also offers opportunities for boating.
-Boat charters are available from the marina for deep-sea fishing in the Gulf and fishing gear and bait are available from the North Jetty Fish Camp on the northern bank of the inlet.
+However, there are local eateries located at the West end of the North bridge, replete with 175 feet of deep-water dockage for patrons’ use.
+The Intracoastal Waterway is just to the East of Casey Key, which also offers opportunities for boating.
+Boat charters are available from the marina for deep-sea fishing in the Gulf and fishing gear and bait are available from the North Jetty Fish Camp on the Northern bank of the inlet.

 With approximately 600 residents, this is the place where the rich and famous relax.
 Gulf-to-Bay property could be purchased for $20,000 in the 1950’s; today real estate on Casey Key averages in the millions, and can easily range up to $25 million for a small estate.
 Casey Key is truly the largest gem of southwest Florida’s glittering Gulf coast.
 This exclusive island paradise offers tropical remoteness juxtaposed with the close accessibility of both Venice and Sarasota.